Former Phillies Pitcher And Two-Time Cy Young Winner Roy Halladay Killed In A Plane Crash

 Instead, deputies recovered the body of Halladay from inside the small craft, he said.
 He was alone in the plane.

-Halladay, 40, had a 16-year career in the MLB with the Toronto Blue Jays and the Philadelphia Phillies, where he was an 8-time All Star.
+Halladay, 40, had a 16-year career in the MLB with the Toronto Blue Jays and the Philadelphia Phillies, where he was an eight-time All-Star.

-In 2010, he pitched a perfect game during the season and a no-hitter during the postseason, helping the Phillies get to the National Championship Series that year.
+In 2010, he pitched a perfect game during the season and a no-hitter during the postseason, helping the Phillies get to the National League Championship Series that year.

 Advertisement

-Since retiring in 2013, Halladay obtained his pilot's license and had developed a love for flying, posting multiple pictures of himself in the air and at the controls of aircraft.

-Halladay had also recently purchased an ICON A5, which he posted on his Twitter account.

-Nocco said when deputies arrived to search the wreckage of the plane Tuesday afternoon, the tail number of the plane in the water matched the tail number of Halladay's plane.

-Nocco said the plane appeared to be nearly completely intact when deputies reached it, although some debris was floating in the six-foot-deep water nearby.

 According to Federal Aviation Administration records, Halladay got his pilot's license in November 2016.
+He posted a number of pictures of himself in the air and at the controls of aircraft.

+Halladay had also recently tweeted about his new ICON A5, a plane he said he had "dreamed about owning" since his retirement.

+Nocco said when deputies arrived to search the wreckage of the plane in the water Tuesday afternoon, they confirmed that its tail number matched that of Halladay's plane.

+Nocco said the plane appeared to be nearly completely intact when deputies reached it, although some debris was floating in the 6-foot-deep water nearby.

-"We are numb over the very tragic news about roy Halladay's untimely death," the Phillies said in a statement.
+"We are numb over the very tragic news about Roy Halladay's untimely death," the Phillies said in a statement.
 "There are no words to describe the sadness that the entire Phillies family is feeling over the loss of one of the most respected human beings to ever play the game."

+The Toronto Blue Jays also released a statement calling Halladay one of the game's most respected players and an "even better human being."

+"it is impossible to express what he has meant to this franchise, the city and its fans" the team said.

 Halladay was married and had two sons, Nocco told reporters.